A Welcome Message

 Stephen V. Sprinkle

-Our mission is to reveal the reality of unseen violence perpetrated against people whose only “offense” is their sexual orientation; to make anti-LGBT hate crime statistics available to our communities; to educate about the nature of hate crimes and how it affects LGBT and other communities; and to eliminate hate crime through social justice and awareness activities.
+Our mission is to reveal the reality of unseen violence perpetrated against people whose only “offense” is their sexual orientation; to make anti-LGBTQ hate crime statistics available to our communities; to educate about the nature of hate crimes and how it affects LGBTQ and other communities; and to eliminate hate crime through social justice and awareness activities.
 On our website, we’ve dedicated pages and posts to achieve our mission:

 A near brush with anti-gay hate crime in the late 1990’s in Fort Worth, Texas, shocked me awake to the reality of violence against Lesbian, Gay, Bisexual, and Transgender people across America.
 As a graduate school professor, my pursuits are usually quiet ones, preparing for class, and doing my research.
 But my quest to understand the effects and causes of hatred against people because of their difference has made me stare into the face of radical evil: the sort that kills.

-Because of my work and research, I have learned how much all of us need each other–especially all of us who are members of racial/ethnic, religious, differently-abled, female, and LGBT communities.
+Because of my work and research, I have learned how much all of us need each other–especially all of us who are members of racial/ethnic, religious, differently-abled, female, and LGBTQ communities.
 I have learned how vital the work of advocacy is.
 I have learned how precious life itself is, and how fragile.
 For this project, I have interviewed relatives, bereaved lovers, co-workers, neighbors and friends, journalists, and law enforcement officers who had direct knowledge about the women and men who died so brutally because of ignorance, prejudice and fear.
-It has been the journey of a lifetime, and in a strange way, though I am a teacher, these deceased LGBT people have become my teachers.
+It has been the journey of a lifetime, and in a strange way, though I am a teacher, these deceased LGBTQ people have become my teachers.

 I want to convey to anyone who will listen that it is possible by hope to bring something beautiful and meaningful out of the ugliest realities of American life.
-Every time I meet a mother or lover, a friend or an advocate of one of these murdered LGBT people and share their stories, the intentions of the killers and the haters are frustrated, and the hope for a better, more just society somehow springs to life from the ashes.
+Every time I meet a mother or lover, a friend or an advocate of one of these murdered LGBTQ people and share their stories, the intentions of the killers and the haters are frustrated, and the hope for a better, more just society somehow springs to life from the ashes.

 I dedicate this website to the victims and to all those working for a better world.
 Thank you for visiting with us, and for joining us in our pursuit for a world free of violence and fear.

-I hope you will visit us often.
+I hope you will visit us often, and join the struggle for change.

 Sincerely,